Social Psychology and Human Nature (Baumeister & Bushman, 2021)

 My colleague Roy Baumeister and I just finished writing the fourth edition of our textbook, Social Psychology and Human Nature.
 Check it out!
 In 2016 it was tied for third place worldwide in terms of sales for social psychology textbooks.
-This is especially impressive because the #1 book is in its 9th edition, the #2 book is in its 11th edition, and the other #3 book is in its 9th edition.
-Our textbook is only in its 4th edition.
+This is especially impressive because the other textbooks had much later editions (9th to 11th).

 This book provides a broad and contemporary overview of aggression and violence by some of the most internationally renowned researchers in the field.
 It begins with an integrative theoretical understanding of aggression and shows how animal models shed light on human aggression and violence.